GreenfieldVentures/Dwarf/README.md

 public MagicNumber MyLuckyNumber { get; set; }
 ```

-Or a collection of objects
+Or a collection of Gems
 ```csharp
 public GemList<MagicNumber> MagicNumbers
 {